Natsusora-no-Perseus/PalmTab/util/CurveTest/README.md

 ## Notes
 As mentioned above, this program is a quite sketchy one.
 Sometimes a mouse click may not be recognized, and when that happens, please try again.<br/>
 For the same reason, no value-limiting function has been implemented.
-Please keep your nodes some distance away from the borders of the curve box, otherwise some unprecedented errors may occur.
+Please keep your nodes some distance away from the borders of the curve box, otherwise some unprecedented errors may occur.<br/>
+The "resultNodes" and "curveVal" button will not respond to mouse clicks unless the curve is updated for at least one time.